myverdict/notes-app/README.md

 npm install --save-dev jest
 ```

-10. cross-env (Runs scripts that set and use environment variables across platforms) - Install cross-env as a production dependency.
+10. cross-env - Runs scripts that set and use environment variables across platforms.
+Install cross-env as a production dependency.

 ```bash
 npm install cross-env